6. Tournaments

 6.4 Levy

-The BGA Levy is a fee paid by tournaments to the BGA in exchange for use of the BGA tournament equipment (sets, clocks, laptop, software and mobile phone), public liability and loss/damage insurance, publicity (see section 6.6) and submission of results to the rating system.
-The tournament levy is not charged for youth events and is intended to approximately cover the costs associated with the provision of these facilities on an annual basis, including equipment replacement and travel costs.
+Our Levy is a fee paid by tournaments to us in exchange for use of our tournament equipment (sets, clocks, software and so on), public liability and loss/damage insurance, publicity (see section 6.6) and submission of results to the website and the rating system.
+The tournament levy is not charged for youth events.

-There is no requirement for tournament organisers to relate entry charges to the levy charge.
+There is no requirement for tournament organisers to relate entry charges to the levy charge, though it is hoped that differential pricing will be used to benefit BGA members.
 The levy is charged in the method below partly to

-• provide temporary BGA membership for non-BGA members and recognise that the equipment is effectively owned by BGA members, hence the reduction for BGA members, and
+• provide temporary Association membership for non-Association members and recognise that the equipment is effectively owned by our members, hence the reduction for our members, and

 • also to provide tournament organisers with a simple way of predicting the cost when planning a tournament without having to make a specific commitment in advance of the event, irrespective of where the tournament is held within the UK and the number of players actually attending.

-Note: These charges are reduced by 50% for any tournament not requiring the provision by the BGA of any equipment.
-For events longer than two days discounts are available - please contact the BGA Treasurer to discuss details.
+Note: These charges are reduced by 50% for any tournament not requiring the provision by us of any equipment.
+For events longer than two days discounts are available - please contact our Treasurer to discuss details.

 6.5 Underwriting

-The BGA underwrites the costs of running the British Congress.
-By approval of Council, the BGA may also underwrite the costs of other tournaments considered important to the BGA, for example Toyota Tour events such as the London Open.
+We underwrite the costs of running the British Congress.
+By approval of Council, we may also underwrite the costs of other tournaments considered important to us, for example events such as the London Open.

-Tournament organisers seeking an underwriting arrangement should contact the BGA Treasurer in advance to discuss it.
+Tournament organisers seeking an underwriting arrangement should contact our Treasurer at least 3 months in advance to discuss it.
+A draft budget will be required.

 6.6 Publicity